Blackfell/blackfell.github.io/_posts/2019-10-10-building-a-lab.md

 ~$ arp -e
 ```

 To see what hosts are mapped to MAC addresses in Linux.
-If you still can't see the Mr Robot IP address, check the adapters give the machines IP addresses on teh same (or routable) networks!
+If you still can't see the Mr Robot IP address, check the adapters give the machines IP addresses on the same (or routable) networks!

 The steps for troubleshooting this are similar to those for pinging the internet, only now you don't know which VM it is that's playing up, good luck!